kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 read(0, "D", 1)                         = 1
  | 00000  44                                                D                |
 write(2, "\10", 1)                      = 1
  | 00000  08
 ```

-I've promised to ignore tty for a while, but just to demonstrate why it might be useful to strace both a terminal and bash, let's experiment.
+I've promised to ignore tty for a while, but just to show why it might be useful to strace both a terminal and bash, let's experiment.
 Let's execute `cat -` command and observe in real-time what xterm is sending to tty and what `cat` receives.

 First, let's get the PID of a shell and then execute `cat`